Integralist/integralist.co.uk/content/posts/python-asyncio.md

 asyncio.run(main())
 ```

+> Note: even without the use of `concurrent.futures.as_completed` we would have found the parent program would have not completed until the `time.sleep` function had completed because that particular operation blocks the thread (so granted this wasn't a great example).

 One thing worth noting here is that because we've not used the `with` statement (like we did in the earlier pool example) it means we're not shutting down the pool once it has finished its work, and so (depending on if your program continues running) you may discover resources aren't being cleaned up.